coderschool/react-week1-instaclone/instructions.md

   }
   ```

-- Open console

-- Reload your page

-- See what happens
+- Open console, reload and see what happens

 - Add a button that changes state
   - Difference between props and state